Insomniac2904/Rubiks_solver/README.md

 - There are cases where the **DFS solver fails** to find a solution within the allowed max depth.
 - The IDDFS and IDA* algorithms consistently produce optimal results in **less than 11 seconds**. ⏳✨🎮

+---

+## 📜 Reference

+This project is based on the research paper:🔗 "Finding Optimal Solutions to Rubik’s Cube Using Pattern Databases" by Richard Korf.